tylercamp/ezgpuctl/README.md

 - ~Ability to apply multi-GPU overclocking profiles~
 - ~Ability to set an OC profile depending on running processes~
 - ~Ability to compose OC profiles depending on use of multiple processes~
-- Add copy of LGPL license to release files for NvAPIWrapper
+- ~Add copy of LGPL license to release files for NvAPIWrapper~
 - Add more details to GPU status view for identifying multiple GPUs
-- Toggle to run on startup
+- ~Toggle to run on startup~
-- Buttons for controlling policy service
+- ~Buttons for controlling policy service~
-- System tray entry for starting/stopping the policy service
+- ~System tray entry for starting/stopping the policy service~
 - General UI improvements
-- GPU impl. abstraction
+- ~GPU impl. abstraction~
 - Fan control
+- Support for temperature limits in policies
+- Proper error handling, etc.

 ## Limitations